noahkw/acmetk/docs/configuration.rst

         - '192.168.0.0/16'
         - '130.75.0.0/16'
       reverse_proxy_host: 'my-ca.com'

+* hostname (optional): The hostname that the server should bind to.
+Required if the *path* option is omitted when starting the server from the CLI.
+    May also be an IP.

+* port (optional): The TCP port that the server should bind to.
+Required if the *path* option is omitted when starting the server from the CLI.
+    May require root permissions to bind to a privileged port below 1024.
+In that case, deployment behind a reverse proxy is advised.

 * db (required): The database connection string.
     At the moment, only PostgreSQL is supported.